DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 :::

 :::{note}
-We also have a [video on Designing and Running Real-World RL Experiments](https://youtu.be/eZ6ZEpCi6D8), slides [can be found online](https://araffin.github.io/slides/design-real-rl-experiments/).
+We also have a [video on Designing and Running Real-World RL Experiments](https://youtu.be/eZ6ZEpCi6D8), slides [can be found online](https://araffin.github.io/slides/design-real-rl-experiments/), and a video on [Recent Advances in RL for Continuous Control (SOTA)](https://www.youtube.com/watch?v=Sb0dgmxbGZY) with [slides (early 2026 update)](https://araffin.github.io/slides/advances-rl-sota-2026/).
 :::

 ## General advice when using Reinforcement Learning